 Reason 2: Fire, Casualty, Natural Disaster, Other Disturbance.

-- There was a major floor in your area and your home was damaged, you had to take care of immediate living situation before filing for taxes.
+- There was a major flood in your area and your home was damaged, you had to take care of the immediate living situation before filing for taxes.

 - Your office caught on fire and destroyed business records needed.